toreanderson/toreanderson.github.io/_posts/2015-10-08-cisco-ucs-multi-queue-nics-and-rss.markdown

 also necessary to enable [Receive-side scaling (RSS)](https://git.kernel.org/cgit/linux/kernel/git/torvalds/linux.git/tree/Documentation/networking/scaling.txt#n20).
-RSS is what ensures that the network adapter will uniformly distribute incoming packets across its multiple receive queues, which in turn allows is routed to separate CPU cores.
+RSS is what ensures that the network adapter will uniformly distribute incoming packets across its multiple receive queues, which in turn are routed to separate CPU cores.
 In addition, it is necessary to configure the number of completion queues to the sum of configured receive and transmit queues, and the number of interrupts to the number of completion queues plus 2: